CarcadeX/CarcadeX/README.md

 }

 dependencies {
-    implementation("io.github.iredtea:carcadex:1.0.5") //or add it to plugin.yml: libs and set compileOnly }
+    implementation("io.github.iredtea:carcadex:1.0.5") //or add it to plugin.yml: libraries and set compileOnly }
 ```
 **Maven:**